RETIRED & WIRED

 Resources

-Here are some popular links and tools we share in our classes.
-They are in no particular order and are updated sporadically.
+You asked... so here it is!
+Below are some links to things we share in our classes.
+Note that they are in no particular order and are updated sporadically.

 Fraud prevention toolkit for older adults from Canadian Bankers Association (click here for the pdf file).